okfn/opendatasurvey/docs/site-admins/index.md

 Custom support url linked from the top-level 'Support' navigation item.
 If absent, the `discussionForum` global settings will be used instead.

+### submission_discussion_url

+A URL to a forum where users can discuss pending submissions.
+This URL will be linked from the bottom of the pending submission page.
+If the URL links to the discuss.okfn.org Discourse instance (in the format `http://discuss.okfn.org/c/<topic>/<subtopic>`), the link will be formatted to automatically create a new topic, pre-populated with a title, category, and body text linking back to the submission.

 [template-config]: https://docs.google.com/spreadsheets/d/1ziJAlV4F02467oAmH1CDUdWBYdRp7LlVZgDVUuJU-l8/edit#gid=2
 [template-questions]: https://docs.google.com/spreadsheets/d/1nwmk8uJEK-4K6-5SdBgoLUlUos-BhfYRgjS74YkhDGc/edit#gid=3
 [discussion-forum]: https://discuss.okfn.org/c/open-data-index